Good Shepherd Food Bank

+Nonprofit organization in Maine, U.S.

 Good Shepherd Food Bank is the largest hunger relief organization in the U.S. state of Maine, providing surplus and purchased food to more than 400 non-profit organizations throughout the state.
 In 2015, the Food Bank distributed 23 million pounds of food to its partner agencies.

 The Food Bank's primary warehouse is located in Auburn, Maine.
 It operates another distribution center in Hampden, Maine.
 The food bank is a member of Feeding America (formerly America's Second Harvest, the nation's largest charitable hunger-relief organization, headquartered in Chicago, Illinois.

 History

 Good Shepherd Food Bank began in 1981 out of the garage of JoAnn and Ray Pike.
 The idea came from reading a newspaper article about another food bank in Kansas that started soliciting goods from the food industry and sharing it with those in need.
 Initial funding came from a walk-a-thon held on April 12 (Palm Sunday), which raised only $6,000 but enough to continue operations.
 First food donors included Burnham & Morrell (B&M Beans) and Snows Clam Chowder, which was based in Pine Point, Maine.

 In 1983 Hannaford Bros.
 Co. studied the process of retail companies contributing products to major food banks and made the decision to contribute its products to Good Shepherd Food Bank, to be distributed to non-profit agencies that feed low-income people.
 Hannaford established a reclamation center to facilitate the process of contributing products from the entire service area of Hannaford Bros.
 Co.
 In the past fiscal year, Hannaford Bros.
 Co. was the contributor of a full 50% of all the products received at the food bank.

 The addition of Walmart Superstores, Shaw's Supermarkets, Barber Foods Co., Jordan Foods, Lepage Bakeries, Sure Winner Foods, and many smaller companies as food donors ensures a steady supply of highly nutritious foods for the people of Maine who are in the greatest need of balanced nutrition.

 In 1981, the Pikes began distributing food by contacting local churches and a few programs in Lewiston-Auburn and the surrounding area.
 As the quantities of food increased, they reached further, adding the Portland and Augusta regions.
 Today, distribution of food to those in need is accomplished with the collaborative efforts of a network of more than 600 non-profit agencies.